 Kirrawee High School - Portrait of a Graduate

-The Signature Strengths of Kirrawee High School's (KHS) nine-month journey began with the realisation that the existing decades-old core values and mission statements did not reflect the rapidly changing world of today.
+The Signature Strengths initiative at Kirrawee High School began with the realisation that the existing decades-old core values and mission statements did not reflect the rapidly changing world of today.

-The school wanted a way to clearly articulate what Kirrawee students could become, look like and sound like.
-Leadership believed it was important for all to understand the values that students would possess as a result of six years of schooling at Kirrawee High School.
+The school wanted a way to clearly articulate what KHS students could become, look like and sound like.
+School leaders believed it was important for the whole community to understand the values that students would possess as a result of six years of schooling at KHS.

 "As the name suggests, the Signature Strengths of the Kirrawee High School Community are for our entire community.
 All major stakeholders had a role in their formulation, promoting wonderful philosophical and pedagogical discussions surrounding what sort of young people we wanted our graduates to grow up to become."